 No conflict of interest.

-Note: Siouxsie Wiles and Toby Morris have created GIF on the different vaccine technologies being used for a COVID-19 vaccine.
+Note: Siouxsie Wiles and Toby Morris have created a GIF on the different vaccine technologies being used for a COVID-19 vaccine.
 This is available under a Creative Commons licence so can be edited/reused but must retain their names and that of the Spinoff.

 Professor David Murdoch, Dean and Head of Campus, University of Otago, Christchurch, comments: